cihadturhan/client-debug/README.md

 client-debug
 ============
-Think you have developed a web app, tested all the modules and released.<br/>
-And a problem occured on the client side because of localization, browser type etc.
+Think you have developed a web app, tested all the modules and released.
+And then, a problem occurred on the client side because of localization, network, web browser etc.

 What do clients say when there is a problem in your web page?